ettoreciarcia/personal-website-hugo/content/posts/14-time-machine-ep4.md

 Finally, the lightbulb moment: hosting your website!
 Currently, it's on a virtual machine, served to the world through Nginx.
 The goal is to take that architecture and convert it into something that allows you to use Docker.

-The architecture serving your website and those of your friends currently looks like this:

-[TO DO: insert architecture]

 Your website is on a virtual machine.